Shark Smart: Shark Safety in the Whitsundays

 It is important to educate yourself about sharks in the Great Barrier Reef and shark safety guidelines before getting out on the water - time to get SharkSmart!

 It's Important to be SharkSmart

-Don’t throw food scraps or clean fish overboard - This includes open ocean as well as in anchorages or where people are swimming.
+4. Don’t throw food scraps or clean fish overboard - This includes open ocean, anchorages, or where people are swimming.

-Follow local signage and swim between the flags at patrolled beaches - "No Swimming" signs have been placed in locations like Cid Harbour and it is important that the public follow these directions.
+7. Follow local signage and swim between the flags at patrolled beaches - "No Swimming" signs have been placed in locations such as Cid Harbour, and it is important that everyone follow these directions for their own safety.